Prag8855/aab/content/guides/visit-berlin.md

 ### How to find your way around Berlin

 [Google Maps](https://www.google.com/maps/) works really well in Berlin.
 It also works offline.
-The [BVG app](https://www.bvg.de/en/subscriptions-and-tickets/all-apps) and the [Jelbi app](https://www.jelbi.de/en/home/) let you see train schedules and buy train tickets, but it does not work offline.
+The [BVG app](https://www.bvg.de/en/subscriptions-and-tickets/all-apps) and the [Jelbi app](https://www.jelbi.de/en/home/) let you see train schedules and buy train tickets, but they don't work offline.
 [Maps.me](https://maps.me/) and [OsmAnd](https://osmand.net/) have offline maps and directions.

 ### How to use public transit in Berlin